Konkani language: Scripts and dialects

 The problems posed by multiple scripts and varying dialects have come as an impediment in the efforts to unite Konkani people.
-The Goa state's decision to use Devnagari as the official script and the Antruz dialect has been met with opposition both within Goa and outside it.
+The Goa state's decision to use Devanagari as the official script and the Antruz dialect has been met with opposition both within Goa and outside it.
 Critics contend that the Antruz dialect is unintelligible to most Goans, let alone other Konkani people outside Goa, and that Devanagari is used very little as compared to Romi Konkani in Goa or Konkani in the Kannada script.
 Prominent among the critics are Konkani Christians in Goa, who were at the forefront of the Konkani agitation in 1986–87 and have for a long time used the Roman script, including producing literature in Roman script.
 They demanded Roman script be given equal status to Devanagari.

 In Karnataka, which has the largest number of Konkani speakers after Goa, leading organisations and activists have similarly demanded that Kannada script be made the medium of instruction for Konkani in local schools instead of Devanagari.
 The government of Karnataka has given its approval for teaching of Konkani as an optional third language from 6th to 10th standard students either in Kannada or Devanagari scripts.

+Outside India

+Emigration has also brought the Konkani language to foreign countries, such as Canada, the United Arab Emirates and Kenya.